wowissu/angular-scroll-watch/README.md

 ```

-* If third paramter is true，then check point by scroll bottom
+* If third parameter is `true`,then check point on scroll bottom

 ```js
     myWatch.addPoint('myBottomPoint', 500, true);